alemart/speedy-vision/README.md

 * `threshold: number`.
 An integer between `0` and `255`, inclusive.
 The larger the number, the "stronger" your keypoints will be.
 The smaller the number, the more keypoint you will get.
 Numbers between `20` and `50` are usually meaningful.
 * `levels: number`.
 The number of pyramid levels you want to use.
 Defaults to `1` (i.e., no pyramid is used).
 When using a pyramid, a value such as `7` is a reasonable choice.
 * `scaleFactor: number`.
 The scale factor between two consecutive levels of the pyramid.
 This is a value between `1` (exclusive) and `2` (inclusive).
 Defaults to the square root of two.
 This is applicable only when using a pyramid.
 * `capacity: number`.
 The maximum number of keypoints that can be detected by this node.
-Currently, this number can be set to at most `8192`.
+The default capacity is `2048`.
+It can be no larger than `8192`.

 ###### Ports